chaohanch/chaohanch.github.io/_pages/publications.md

 Working Papers
 </h2>

-No exclusive access to phonemes with the varying-standards MMN paradigm. (in revision)
+No exclusive access to phonemes with the varying-standards MMN paradigm. (in review)

 Feedback explicitness, working memory, and explicit knowledge in classroom-based second language Mandarin tone learning. (in review)